shishifubing/infra-repos-shishifubing/README.md

 [![terraform][terraform-workflow-shield]][terraform-workflow-url]

-This terraform module manages [shishifubing-com]
+This terraform module manages [shishifubing-com]:

-Features:

-- it manages repositories
+- It manages repositories
-- it manages branch protection rules
+- It manages branch protection rules
-- it manages organization settings
+- It manages organization settings
-- it manages organization membershinp
+- It manages organization membership
-- it mirrors all repositories in [shishifubing-com] to [Gitlab][shishifubing-com-gitlab]
+- It mirrors all repositories in [shishifubing-com] to [Gitlab][shishifubing-com-gitlab]

 # Usage

 > **Note**
 >
-> GitHub's servers are "eventually consistent", not "immediately consistent"
+> GitHub's servers are "eventually consistent", not "immediately consistent",
 >
-> If you encounter errors (especially code 422), retry the operation
+> if you encounter errors (especially code 422), retry the operation
 >
 > 404 errors probably mean invalid token, check it